rmsolgi/TensorLearn/CP_decomposition/README.md

 <a name="factormatrices-id"></a>Usually all $a_r^{(n)}$ for each mode $n$ for $n=1,2,...,N$ are collected as a matrix and called factor matrices, i.e., $A_n=[a_1^{(n)},a_2^{(n)},...,a_r^{(n)},...,a_R^{(n)}]$

-To compute CP decomposition, one method is alternative least squares (ALS) algorithm as below:
+<a name="alsalgorithm-id"></a>To compute CP decomposition, one method is alternative least squares (ALS) algorithm as below:

 ![](https://github.com/rmsolgi/TensorLearn/blob/main/CP_decomposition/cp_als_algorithm.png)
 [source (Minster et al., 2021)](https://arxiv.org/abs/2112.10855)